Christian feminism: Feminine or gender-transcendent God

 Some Christian feminists believe that gender equality within the church cannot be achieved without rethinking the portrayal and understanding of God as a masculine being.
 The theological concept of Sophia, usually seen as replacing or synonymous with the Holy Spirit in the Trinity, is often used to fulfill this desire for symbols which reflect women's religious experiences.
 How Sophia is configured is not static, but usually filled with emotions and individual expression.
 For some Christian feminists, the Sophia concept is found in a search for women who reflect contemporary feminist ideals in both the Old and New Testament.
 Some figures used for this purpose include the Virgin Mary, Mary Magdalene, Eve, and Esther.
 Others see God as entirely gender-transcendent, or focus on the feminine aspects of God and Jesus.
 A female depiction of the Christ figure, known as Christa, recently arose in an attempt to allow for the power of the Christ figure to be applied to both the masculine and the feminine.
 Some Christian feminists use and promote gender-neutral or feminine language and imagery to describe God or Christ.
 Christian Feminists also call for a gender neutral reading of the Bible, as male pronouns are heavily used as compared to female pronouns throughout the text.
 The United Church of Christ describes its New Century Hymnal, published in 1995, as "the only hymnal released by a Christian church that honors in equal measure both male and female images of God."

+Women and their roles in Christianity

+The following are a few translations of Greek Christian texts and biblical texts that show the roles that women partook in the Christianity and their actions that exemplify a follower of God.